 (b) Any chromatograph system that allows for the collection, storage, interpretation, adjustment, or quantification of chromatograph detector output signals representing relative component concentrations may be used to conduct this procedure.
 All test methods and quality control requirements shall be conducted in accordance with each laboratory method specified.

-(c) The minimum reporting limit of the instruments used for reporting gaseous compounds must be at least 100 parts per million (ppm) for both hydrocarbon and fixed gases.
+(c) The minimum reporting limit of the instruments used for reporting gaseous compounds shall be at least 100 parts per million (ppm) for both hydrocarbon and fixed gases.

-(d) The laboratory equipment, including sample lines, must be temperature controlled and allow for the independent control of the sample cylinder and flash analysis equipment temperatures.
+(d) The laboratory equipment, including sample lines, shall be temperature controlled and allow for the independent control of the sample cylinder and flash analysis equipment temperatures.

 (e) A gas volume meter with the capability of measuring volume in increments of one (1) milliliter minimum is required.